EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 !!!
 Warning

-    Any running jobs are cancelled during the monthly TRE maintenance period.
+    Any running jobs are cancelled during the monthly Safe Haven Services maintenance period.

 !!!
 Note